-Anti-Money Laundering and Counter-Terrorist Financing Guidance for the Accountancy Sector report to the board (or equivalent managing body) at least annually, providing an assessment of the operations and effectiveness of the business' AML systems and controls.
+Report to the board (or equivalent managing body) at least annually, providing an assessment of the operations and effectiveness of the business's MLTF systems and controls.
 This should take the form of a written report.
-These written reports should be supplemented with regular ad hoc meetings or comprehensive management information to keep senior management engaged with AML compliance and up to date with relevant national and international developments in AML, including new areas of risk and regulatory practice.
-The board (or equivalent managing body) should be able to demonstrate that it has given proper consideration to the reports and ad hoc briefings provided by the MLRO and then taken appropriate action to remedy any AML deficiencies highlighted.
+These written reports should be supplemented with regular ad hoc meetings or comprehensive management information to keep senior management engaged with MLTF compliance and up to date with relevant national and international developments in MLTF, including new areas of risk and regulatory practice.

+The board (or equivalent managing body) should be able to demonstrate that it has given proper consideration to the reports and ad hoc briefings provided by the MLRO and then taken appropriate action to remedy any MLTF deficiencies highlighted.